yhagio/tutorialedge.net/content/docker/working-with-docker-nodejs.md

 twitter: "https://twitter.com/Elliot_F"
 ---

+> The full source code for this tutorial can be found here: [TutorialEdge/Docker/node-docker](https://github.com/TutorialEdge/Docker/tree/master/node-docker)

 In this tutorial, we are going to be looking at how you can dockerize an existing NodeJS application and ultimately leverage the benefits of Docker.
 We'll be creating a Docker image that will dynamically pick up changes to a NodeJS application and automatically recompile and rerun our application without having to rebuild and re-run our docker image.

 ## Advantages of Docker

-Docker offers a number of massive advantages and can drastically the friction of deploying your application to multiple different systems.
+Docker offers a number of massive advantages and can drastically reduce the friction of deploying your application to multiple platforms with minimal fuss.

 New developers can easily pull down Docker-ized applications and run them with a couple of commands on their local machine.
 Application developers explicitly state within the `Dockerfile` everything that application needs in order to run.